 - 1/2 Cup Coffee** SEE NOTE

 - 1 Teaspoon Vanilla Extract

 - Preheat your waffle iron, spray with nonstick cooking spray and set aside.

-- In a large bowl whisk together the flour, cocoa powder, baking powder, sugar, salt, and cinnamon.
+- In a large bowl whisk together the flour, cocoa powder, baking powder, baking soda, sugar, salt, and cinnamon.

 - In a medium bowl beat the egg whites with a hand mixer until stiff peaks form.
 Set aside.